 Installing Oracle9i on Linux

-This article was published by Pipeline Newsletter, 2001-09-09, in the "Oracle Administration" section of their September 2001 issue, as a lead article.
-It was the top-ranked article within the first week of publication.
+This article was published by Pipeline Newsletter, , in the "Oracle Administration" section of their September 2001 issue, as a lead article.
+It was their top-ranked article within the first week of publication.

 SDOUG is working with the Mission Bay High School on creating projects using databases that will be accessed through Oracle Portal.
 In addition, we want to create an Oracle Portal site for SDOUG.
 The prerequisite of all this is setting up a reliable server that is secure and can house the test databases.